isagoya/astro-hananiawan-m2/src/pages/md/chapt13.md

 >
 > The society that can only be changed by waiting is the society that does not progress, and the society that waits idly is the society to come, which is difficult to live in for the socially weak.
 >
 > My body gets hot when I stand in front of the statue of ‘Damien Disfigured’.
-His sad eyes stare at man.
+There are sad eyes looking at people.
 His stooped posture has loneliness all by itself.
 >
 > Mr. Funakoshi is the artist who engraves objects realistically, moving away from academic realism and brewing up feelings of time and life.
 >